Summer Sausage lysine-arginine content for herpes management

 Lysine-Arginine Ratio Analysis

-Eating foods with a high lysine-arginine ratio could help lessen the appearance and severity of herpes flare-ups.
+Because of this, eating foods that have a high lysine-arginine ratio may help lessen the frequency and severity of herpes flare-ups.

-Some foods that have a high lysine-arginine ratio are dairy, fish, poultry, fruits, and vegetables.
+Some examples of foods that have a high lysine-arginine ratio are milk, cheese and yogurt, fish, poultry, fruits, and vegetables.

-These foods can give the body enough lysine to prevent the virus from taking up arginine, and thus stop its growth and spread.
+These foods can provide the body with enough lysine to block the availability of arginine by the virus, and thus prevent its growth and spread.

 Because Summer Sausage contains slightly more lysine than arginine, increasing its consumption may benefit people who suffer from herpes, as it may boost the immune system.